underhillanna/PhotosynQ-Documentation/help/_account_Change_your_email_address.md

 Need to change your current email address?
 No problem.
 Just follow the steps to update your profile to maintain you access to you account.

 #### Update your email in your user profile
-1. Go to <https://photosynq.org> and sign in.
+1. Go to <https://photosynq.org> and sign in to your account.
 2. Open your user page by clicking on your name in the top **Menu**.
 3. On the left hand side click on **Account Settings**.
 4. Update your email address.